 In support of this Anti-Harassment Policy, the Board promotes preventative educational measures to create greater awareness of unlawful discriminatory practices.
-The Compliance Officers will oversee training of Corporation employees and students so that they understand their rights and responsibilities under Federal and State law and are informed of the Board's policies and practices with respect to fully implementing and complying with the requirements of Federal and State law.
 The Superintendent shall provide appropriate information to all members of the Corporation community related to the implementation of this policy and shall provide training for Corporation students and staff where appropriate.
-All training and information provided regarding the Board's policy and administrative guidelines and harassment in general will be age and content appropriate.
+All training and information provided regarding the Board's policy and harassment in general will shall be age and content appropriate.